-When I first started, I had no idea about how to build a website.
-Things like getting a domain name and setting up a host were foreign and I actually got a friend to do it for me.
+When I first started, I had no idea how to build a website.
+Things like getting a domain name and setting up a web host were foreign, and I actually got a friend to do it for me.

 I mean sure, it would have been nice to have somebody show me how to add links to articles, explain buttons on toolbars and things of that nature.
 But over time I figured it out.

 Generally speaking, I found it fairly easy.

 If someone has the skills to sign up for a social media account and pay their bills online, I think they could figure out how to build a blog.

 There are some that believe blogging is dead.
 Do you think the platform is becoming obsolete or is it very much still alive?